-LamPORE is deployable in both high-throughput, centralised settings as well as smaller, local environments for quick turnaround of a large number of tests, opening up opportunities for future routine screening.
+LamPORE is deployable in both high-throughput, centralised settings as well as smaller, local environments for quick turnaround of a large number of samples, opening up opportunities for future routine screening.

 Twenty-four to ninety-six samples or, through the use of additional barcodes, up to 768 samples can be processed in just over an hour on a single MinION Flow Cell, or using more barcodes can enable the sequencing of 768 samples on a MinION Flow Cell, requiring an additional ~3 hours sequencing time.
 The GridION can process up to five times this many samples.

 How does it work?